The series of founder’s dilemmas as shown in Startup Ssn 2(Tv Series)

 i.
 Investor vs CTO

-Izzy(CTO kinda) vs the new investor Wes Chandler they are forced to get(or even lucky to considering their first business failure).
-Izzy is very attached to all of her work and has issues letting go of authority.
-First when they have to choose roles for the new startup Araknet.
+They force Izzy (who is kind of the CTO) and the new investor Wes Chandler to cozy up again (which is lucky considering their first business failure).
+Because Izzy is very attached to all of her work, she has issues letting go of authority.
+First, they have to choose roles for the new startup Araknet.
 Izzy assumes she will automatically be the new CEO although the team disagrees.
-More of how this dilemma can be solved in the book as Wasserman discusses how executive titles should be allocated in startups.(pg 121).
+Wasserman's book suggests possible solutions for this dilemma by discussing how executive titles should be allocated in startups. (pg 121).

 ii.
 Vera & Bodgen